on our beginnings

 By the 1980s and early 1990s, we became further established as an important platform for experimental contemporary art.
 The museum hosted Jeff Koons’s first solo museum show.
 We introduced audiences to artists like Martin Puryear (1980) and Jenny Holzer (1987).
-There were major exhibitions featuring the work of Vito Acconci (1980), Nam June Paik (1982), Nancy Spero (1988), and Robert Mapplethorpe (1989), Romare Bearden (1991), Robert Rauschenberg (1992), Lorna Simpson (1993), and Andreas Serrano (1995).
+There were major exhibitions featuring the work of Vito Acconci (1980), Nam June Paik (1982), Nancy Spero (1988), and Robert Mapplethorpe (1989), Romare Bearden (1991), Robert Rauschenberg (1992), Lorna Simpson (1993), and Andres Serrano (1995).
 Educational programs thrived, offering a wide range of classes, readings by notable writers like John Cheever, talks by speakers ranging from Studs Terkel to Lucy Lippard, and performances by Laurie Anderson and others.

 Due to our continued growth, we began to feel the need for a new home, and in 1990, we signed a 99-year lease on the site of the Illinois National Guard’s Chicago Avenue Armory.
 Again, we recognized a construction project as an opportunity for artistic inquiry and in 1992 staged a site-specific exhibition, Art at the Armory: Occupied Territory in the vacant building before its demolition.
-In 1996, a building designed by Berlin architect Josef Paul Kleihues opened on the summer solstice welcoming more than 25,000 visitors during a 24-hour public preview.
-Although we had always blurred the lines between art and performance, we formally established the Performance Department, later to be called MCA Stage, that same year.
+In 1996, a building designed by Berlin architect Josef Paul Kleihues opened on the summer solstice, welcoming more than 25,000 visitors during a 24-hour public preview.
+Although we had always blurred the lines between art and performance, we formally established the Performance department, later to be called MCA Stage, that same year.
 The new site and programming quickly proved successful.
 After one year of operations in our new home, attendance, revenues, and membership quadrupled.
-We finished the 1990s with exhibitions such Art in Chicago, 1945–1995, a landmark survey of Chicago artists and artistic traditions, as well as solo shows by Cindy Sherman (1998), Chuck Close (1998), Sarah Sze (1999), and Charles Ray (1999).
+We finished the 1990s with exhibitions such Art in Chicago, 1945–1995, a landmark survey of Chicago artists and artistic traditions, as well as solo shows featuring Cindy Sherman (1998), Chuck Close (1998), Sarah Sze (1999), and Charles Ray (1999).

 As our 50th anniversary approaches, we now possess a substantive history of our own.
 Expanding on that past, we continue to welcome the public to explore and share in today’s most experimental and intriguing contemporary art and performance.

 —Mary Richardson, Library Director